awslabs/aws-encryption-sdk-specification/cmm-interface.md

 #### Get Encryption Materials

-When the CMM gets an [encryption materials request](#encryption-materials-request), it returns [encryption materials](#data-structures.md#encryption-materials) appropriate for the request.
+When the CMM gets an [encryption materials request](#encryption-materials-request), it MUST return [encryption materials](#data-structures.md#encryption-materials) appropriate for the request.

 The encryption materials returned MUST include the following:

 - [Algorithm Suite](#algorithm-suite.md)
     - If the encryption materials request contains an algorithm suite, the encryption materials returned MUST contain the same algorithm suite.
-    - If the encryption materials request does not contain an algorithm suite, the CMM determines the algorithm suite to be used.
+    - If the encryption materials request does not contain an algorithm suite, the CMM MUST select the algorithm suite to be used.
 - Plaintext Data Key
 - [Encrypted Data Keys](#data-structures.md#encrypted-data-keys)
     - Every encrypted data key in this list MUST correspond to the above plaintext data key.
 - [Encryption Context](#data-structures.md#encryption-context)
-    - This encryption context returned MUST be the same encryption context obtained from the encryption materials request.
-    - The CMM MUST NOT modify any existing key-value pairs in the encryption context.
+    - The CMM MUST NOT modify or remove any existing key-value pairs in the encryption context.
     - The CMM MAY add additional key-value pairs to the encryption context.

 The encryption materials returned MAY include the following: